 As anyone who has played the game knows, in WARS, the object of the game is to deplete your opponent's energy.
 Two methods of depleting opponent's energy that every new player is taught are energy draining and battling.
 While these methods are sufficient to win the game, there is another method that you can incorporate to reach the goal of depleting your opponent's energy.
 This involves playing or utilizing cards that force your opponent to lose energy as a result of some condition occurring.
 In some cases that condition could be as simple as the playing the card.
-In others, it could be as complex as an opponent being forced to lose energy as a result of normal means, it is referred to by many as direct damage.
+In others, it could be as complex as an opponent being forced to loose energy as a result of card being damaged or lost in battle.
+Because it depletes energy outside of normal means, it is referred to by many as direct damage.
 Incorporating direct damage in your game plan can definitely speed up your ability to deplete your opponent's energy and win the game.